evan2945/Udacity-Robotics-Follow-Me/RoboND-DeepLearning-Project/README.md

     return layers.Conv2D(num_classes, 1, activation='softmax', padding='same')(x)
 ```

-To get a better idea of what this model looks like, see the following image:
+To get a better idea of what this model looks like, see the following image and table:

-![model_viz][image10]

-Starting on the far left, we have the first encoder.
-This uses a kernel size of 3, stride of 2, and 64 filters.
-The next encoding layer uses a kernel of 3, stride of 2, and 128 filters.
-In the middle we have our 1x1 convolution with kernel size of 1, stride of 1, and 256 filters.
-The decoder side is essentially the opposite of our encoder side.
-We are upsampling at this point.

-As you can see, this isn't a particularly deep model.
-I was more concerned with keeping everything straightforward, however, it would
-be quite easy to extend this to have many more encoding and decoding layers.
+![model_graph][image10]

+From this graph, we can see how the network is laid out, including all of the conv2d layers, bilinear upsampling layers, concatenation layers,
+1x1 convolutions (labeled conv2d), batch normalization, and finally, skip connections.

+Next, I also produced a table of the network which includes some parameter information about the network:

+![model_table][image11]

 ##### Hyperparameters
 The following hyperparameters were using for training:

 ![hyperparameters][image8]

 A few notes on the hyperparameters.
 I settled on 100 epochs as it allowed enough training for the model to perform reasonably well.
-Testing with lower epochs with this network did not produce
-good results.
-I tried several different settings for batch size, but 32 seemed to run the best on my runs.
-Learning rate was also tested quite a bit.
-I saw similar results between 0.005 and 0.001,
-but decided to go with 0.005 for this submission.
-I left the other three at the default provided to us.
+I did try lowering the number of epochs, but never got great results using the
+default data.
+In this case, lowering the number of epochs did not give my network enough time and information to form a prediction with any significant level of accuracy (~0.2 - 0.3)

+For batch size, we care concerned with two things: time efficiency of training and the noisiness of the gradient estimate.
+Essentially, updating the parameters of the whole training set is very
+inefficient.
+By batching the data, we only update a few at a time.
+Some popular batch sizes are 32, 64, 128, and 256.
+I went with 32 (I also tested 64 and 128) as it was quick and didn't vary from the performance
+of other batch sizes.

+Learning rate is essentially how quickly the network abandons old weights for new ones.
+Lower learning rates allow us to converge to something useful and give us a better prediction score, however it also
+takes longer to train.
+So we need to find a learning rate that is low enough to give us enough accuracy, but doesn't take days to train.
+For this project, I used 0.005 (I also tried 0.01 and 0.05).
+This means it
+took a little longer to train (vs. the other learning rates I tried), but I got a much better score using this learning rate.

 #### Predictions
 Now we take a look at the results of training.
 What follows are several images.
 In each image we have the following (from left to right):